For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • nuclear.displayName (optional UI name)

-• nuclear.category (shown in the Plugins list)
+• nuclear.categories (shown in the Plugins list)

 • nuclear.icon and nuclear.permissions (optional; unknown permissions get a warning)